WICG/nav-speculation/speculation-rules-tags.md

 Due to how the specification is currently written, the choice of where to put rules has different implications for how older browsers process the rules.
 Top-level keys besides `"prefetch"` and `"prerender"` are ignored by browsers implementing the previous specification, and so adding the tag there becomes a simple progressive enhancement.
 However, unknown fields in individual rules cause the entire rule to be thrown out in older browsers, which might or might not be desired.

 This divergence isn't really intentional, and we're contemplating making individual rule parsing laxer to avoid this kind of situation in the future.
+(See [issue #244](https://github.com/WICG/nav-speculation/issues/244).)
 In the meantime, developers will need to take care during the transition period.

 ### Multiple applicable rules